-Candy/Snacks not part of lunch
+Candy/Snacks not part of lunch Permanent markers Trading cards Chewing Gum Pocketknives Tobacco products tell, share time, etc.)

-Chewing Gum

-Permanent markers

-Pocketknives

-Trading cards

-Tobacco products

 DVD players Radios/Boomboxes Toys Illegal Drugs Scooters Weapons

 Laser Pointers

 Any other item(s) which may cause distractions or disturbances to the educational environment are prohibited.
 Items that may be used as a weapon, objects that may endanger the safety of the student or others are also strictly prohibited.
 Students who bring such items to school will have the item(s) confiscated and may face standard disciplinary procedures.
 In many cases, families will be called to pick up the item.